CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_04_Implementing_Hyper-V_Replica_and_Windows_Server_Backup.md

 ## Exercise1: Implementing Hyper-V Replica

+In this exercise, you will be setting up and configuring Hyper-V Replica to replicate virtual machines between two Hyper-V servers, ensuring high availability and disaster recovery for your virtualized workloads.

 ### Task 1: Install and configure Hyper-V Replica

+In this task, you will be installing and configuring Hyper-V Replica on SEA-SVR2 and SEA-SVR1 to enable the replication of virtual machines between these two servers.

 1. Connect to **SEA-SVR2**, and then, if needed, sign in as **Contoso\\Administrator** with a password of **Pa55w.rd**.
 1. On **SEA-SVR2**, right click on **Start**, and then select **Windows PowerShell (Admin)**.